08 Feb Top 10 Optometry EHR Software Must-Haves

 - Autosaves data and backs it up in real-time, so you have peace of mind and no need to press the save button constantly.

-- Encrypts data backups as well as data in transit (data moving within your network or across the internet) and at rest (inactive data stored physically in any digital format).
+- Encrypts data backups and data in transit (data moving within your network or across the internet) and at rest (inactive data stored physically in any digital format).

 - Includes built-in functionality that adheres to HIPAA regulations for user access controls, privacy, and security.

-- Runs on any computer connected to the internet in a secure browser.
+- Runs on any computer or laptop connected to the internet in a secure browser.

 Watch Video: In less than 20 minutes, learn how to avoid the most common pitfalls of evaluating and selecting EHR and practice management eye care software in your office.